 - Detailed steps to salve-making

 - How to make tinctures, extracts, and double-extractions

-- Medicinal syrups, poultices, and an awesome field poultice recipe.
+- Medicinal syrups, poultices, and a fantastic field poultice recipe.

 - A detailed guide to how Nicole manages Multiple Sclerosis

-This is an overview of more than 180 plants and mushrooms, with 2-4 color photos of each plant to help you identify them.
+The backyard plants section overviews more than 180 plants and mushrooms.
+Each plant has 2-4 color photos to help you identify them.